Pluralizing Suffix

 This is almost the same reading you learned with the kanji.
 Remember たつ?
 Well this is read たち.
 Here's a mnemonic to help you remember it:

 If you want to pluralize something, touch (たち) it to something else.
-One egg touches another egg, well now they're eggs.
-Plural eggs!
-One friend?
-No. Touch them!
-Touch them right on the face.
-Now there are two friends.
+One friend touches another friend, well now they're friends.
 Plural friends!
-Thanks to the good ol' pluralizing suffix touch!
+All thanks to the good ol' pluralizing suffix touch!

-Oh, and don't type the 〜 out when writing the answer.
-It's just there to let you know that there's usually something attached to this word.
+Oh, and don't type the out when writing the answer.
+It's just there to let you know that there's usually something attached in front of this word.

 コウイチ達、一体どこに行ったんだろう。